eberhardtkorf/eberhardtkorf.github.io/pages/journal/entries/readmes/how_website_made.md

 ### Remarks

-The next step in the development of this website will be to buy a custom domain which is configured to link to the GitHub Pages site.
+The next step in the development of this website will be to buy a custom domain which is configured to link to the this GitHub Pages site.